Client-Engineering-Indonesia/workshop-maybank-2025/Lab 2 - Data Integration with Streamsets/6. pipeline risk score/README.md

 ![image](https://github.com/user-attachments/assets/0e6674ff-f2ed-4429-9110-70e0142ef20d)

 - Enter the name for the pipeline as Streaming.
-Leave the rest of the items as the defaults **Note:** Put the name of your pipeline with your name in the end.
+Leave the rest of the items as the defaults.
+  **Note:** Put the name of your pipeline with your name in the end.
 For example, **Streaming Pipeline RA**, where RA is the abbreviation name
 - Click Next